Henryka Sienkiewicza Street: Gączerzwicz tenements at 53/55/57

-These three buildings have been commissioned and hold by the same investor, Kazimir Gączerzwicz, a shoe maker.
-He was inhabiting the house at "31 Mittelstraße" (today's 57), but had his business located at "18 Neue Pfarr Straße" (Jezuicka street).
-The project has been designed by Anton Hoffmann.
+These three buildings were commissioned and held by the same investor, Kazimir Gączerzwicz, a shoe maker.
+He inhabited the house at "31 Mittelstraße" (today's 57), but his business was located at "18 Neue Pfarr Straße" (Jezuicka street).
+The project was designed by Anton Hoffmann.

-All three facades exhibit the same eclectic features: Nr.53 is better preserved, Nr.55 presents an original and narrow carriage passage, and one-storey Nr.57 is much smaller than the others, but one can appreciate some decorative acanthus leaves placed on the brackets adorning the windows.
+All three facades exhibit the same eclectic features: Nr.53 is better preserved, Nr.55 presents an original and narrow carriage passage, and one-story Nr.57 is much smaller than the others, but retains some decorative acanthus leaves placed on the brackets adorning the windows.